zkim2/BurnTracker/README.md

 User profile objects are pickled so the structures holding the data can be retrieved the next time the user accesses the program.

+To run the program for now:

+python3 ./main.py

+I will have an executable up soon.

 *The pickled files must always remain in the same directory as the script or it will think you are trying to create a new profile.*